dhanush080607/adaptive-action/README.md

 If you find LifeOS interesting, consider giving the repository a ⭐ Star.

-It helps support the project and future development.
+Your support helps the project continue evolving.

 ---